fukuchancat/DANMAKU-via-Twitter/README.md

 ## By the way, I'm looking for a job :)
 Was it terrible English?
 I'm studying, so please do not mind!
-Anyway, I'm university student and about to start job hunting.
+Anyway, I am a university student and about to start job hunting.
 So please contact me if you are interested in.

 Twitter [@m_fukuchan](https://twitter.com/m_fukuchan)